New Constraints on Gauged U(1)$_{L_\mu-L_\tau}$ Models via $Z-Z'$ Mixing: Introduction

-This deviation indicates that there are new interactions in the muon sector.
-However, lepton flavor universal interactions do not resolve the discrepancy, given strong bounds on the interactions between the electron and new particles.
-This restriction calls for new physics scenarios with lepton flavor non-universal interactions.
-A model with a gauged U(1)$_{L_\mu - L_\tau}$ symmetry~\cite{Foot:1990mn,He:1990pn,He:1991qd,Foot:1994vd} is known as an attractive model to accommodate the muon $g-2$ discrepancy.
-The U(1)$_{L_\mu - L_\tau}$ gauge boson has an interaction with the muon, but on the other hand, it does not interact with an electron and quarks at tree level.
-The correction to the muon $g-2$ from this non-universal gauge interactions can close the gap in the muon $g-2$ value without conflicting with severe experimental bounds~\cite{Baek:2001kca,Ma:2001md,Heeck:2011wj,Harigaya:2013twa}, although NA64$\mu$ experiment has recently reported a strong bound on the U(1)$_{L_\mu - L_\tau}$ gauge boson~\cite{Andreev:2024sgn}.
+If the muon $g-2$ discrepancy is taken as a clue to physics beyond the SM, it is natural to ask what new physics models can accommodate this discrepancy.
+A model with a gauged U(1)$_{L_\mu - L_\tau}$ symmetry is one such candidate~\cite{Foot:1990mn,He:1990pn,He:1991qd,Foot:1994vd}.
+In this model, the U(1)$_{L_\mu - L_\tau}$ gauge boson $Z'$ interacts with muon, but not with electron and quarks at the tree level.
+The correction to the muon $g-2$ from this new gauge interaction can close the gap in the value of the muon $g-2$ without conflicting other experimental bounds~\cite{Baek:2001kca,Ma:2001md,Heeck:2011wj,Harigaya:2013twa}, although the NA64$\mu$ experiment has recently reported a strong bound on the $Z'$ boson~\cite{Andreev:2024sgn}.

-Neutrino mass is another problem that the SM cannot explain.
-In order to fit the measured pattern of the neutrino oscillation parameters, the neutrino sector in the SM has to be extended and to have at least two non-zero mass eigenvalues.
-One of the simplest neutrino mass generation mechanism is the so-called seesaw mechanism~\cite{Minkowski:1977sc,Yanagida:1979as,Gell-Mann:1979vob,Mohapatra:1979ia}, where heavy Majorana right-handed neutrinos are added to the SM.
+Neutrino mass is another problem in the SM.
+In order to fit the measured pattern of the neutrino oscillation parameters, the neutrino sector in the SM has to be extended such that at least two neutrinos have non-zero masses.
+One of the simplest neutrino mass generation mechanisms is the so-called seesaw mechanism~\cite{Minkowski:1977sc,Yanagida:1979as,Gell-Mann:1979vob,Mohapatra:1979ia}, where heavy Majorana right-handed neutrinos are added to the SM.